SESYNC-ci/remote-sensing-classification-lesson/docs/_slides/raster_classification.md

 {:.text-document title="{{ site.handouts[0] }}"}

-Predict on testing data using SVM model fitted with training data
+Predict on testing data using SVM model fitted with testing data.